lydiaqy/ECS256-Fall2022/ECS256-Fall2022/HW1/PS1.md

 1.
 Let X, X1,...,Xn be independent, expponentially distributed random variables with parameter λ.

+a.
 Find the median of X, i.e. a number m such that P(X < m) = 0.5, in terms of λ.

+b.
 Let the random variable M = median(X1,...,Xn).
 Usually computation of medians must take into account the possibility of tied values; e.g. see this site.
 But not here.
 Why not?

+c.
 Find P(X1 < 1.2 X2).

+d.
 Say n = 2, and that Xi is exponentially distributed with parameter λi, i = 1,2.
 We choose one of the Xi at random, with probability pi.
 Let T be the result.
 Find ET and Var(T) in terms of the λi and the pi.

 2.